advantys/workflowgen-templates/integration/webhooks/sendhttppost/README.md

  Alternately, you can publish your API in IIS.
 If you do this, you don't need the API running in Visual Studio while testing.

- Be sure to take note of the hostname and the port number generated for the example because they will be used in the next steps.
+ Be sure to take note of the hostname and the port number for the example because they will be used in the next steps.

 <a id="configuration">
 ###Configuration